SimpleITK/SimpleITK/docs/source/migrationGuide2.0.rst

 DICOM MOCHOROME1
 ++++++++++++++++

 Changes to DICOM reading, due to SimpleITK's move from ITK 4.x to 5.x.
-Photomertic interpretation, tag 0028|0004, is now taken into account when reading the image.
+Photometric interpretation, tag 0028|0004, is now taken into account when reading the image.

    1. MOCHOROME1: previously intensity values loaded as is, now they are inverted.
 Code that previously inverted the intensities explicitly needs to be removed.
    2. Color images (e.g. YBR_FULL_422): Previously channels loaded as is, now they are converted to RGB.
 If previous code used the photometric interpretation tag value to perform color space conversions outside of SimpleITK it will need to be  modified.
 For example, previously the first channel for an image with photometric interpretation of YBR_FULL was luminance and could be used as the grayscale version of the image.
 Now all three channels are used to compute the image luminance: